|

 up her medical practice and decided to become a missionary among the Cree

 Indians in Northern Canada for a time.
-She held evangelistic meetings
+She adopted a girl from Manitoba

-throughout the US and Canada and taught and spoke on the healing power
+meetings throughout the US and Canada and taught and spoke on the healing

-of God.
+power of God.
 She was a friend and supporter of A.B.
-Simpson

-as he made the transition into faith in God's healing power.
-It is recorded
+Simpson as he made the transition into faith in God's healing power.

-in a 1904 Alliance magazine that she was supporting mission work in Winnipeg
+It is recorded in a 1904 Alliance magazine that she was supporting mission

-and holding healing meetings.
-Her testimony was published in the Alliance
+work in Winnipeg and holding healing meetings.
+Her testimony was published

-magazine in 1908.
-She led thousands of people to believe God for their
+in the Alliance magazine in 1908.
+She led thousands of people to believe

-healing and salvation.
-After her mother died in 1913, Dr. Yeomans and
+God for their healing and salvation.
+After her mother died in 1913, Dr.

-her sister bought a large home with money they had inherited.
-This house
+Yeomans and her sister bought a large home with money they had inherited.

-was designed as a "faith home" similar to the one run by
+This house was designed as a "faith home" similar to the one

 In her later years